gordonb3/bubbagen/README.md

 > The `purple` state will use 15 seconds less if you attach the WAN port to a valid existing network

 > The image uses a solid green LED as its 'normal' state to show that your B3 is running from USB key.
-This should make it easy to identify whether your system booted from USB or hard drive (stock Sakaki gentoo-on-b3 will also show green LED when runing from harddrive)
+This should make it easy to identify whether your system booted from USB or hard drive (stock Sakaki gentoo-on-b3 will also show green LED when running from harddrive)

 After the LED turns green in step 3, above, you should be able to log in, via `ssh`, per the following instructions.